 The Look Make Show is a new interactive online TV channel created by child and adult artists working together to take on important questions of our time.
 Based on the principle that all children are artists, the show bridges education and entertainment to answer today’s critical issues about art, our world, and everything in between.
 Each animated episode follows main characters Rod and Coney on their journey to create a television show about art — together!

-Episode 1: The Pitch
+Watch Episode 1: The Pitch

-Episode 1: How Do You Look At A Monument?
+Watch How Do You Look At A Monument?